arinxtelimi/californiacrashdata/README.md

 # California Crash Data Explorer

 ## Overview
 An interactive Shiny app for exploring car crash data in California (2014–2023).
 The app offers visualizations and spatial analysis to identify patterns in crash frequency, severity, causes, and geographic distribution.
-NOTE: original csv too large for upload, this demonstration is a limited selection of data.
+NOTE: csv too large for upload, only code is available.
 ## Features

 ### **Crash Analysis Tab**